Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

 Unsupervised ML algorithms have a fair share in the liver segmentation task.
-The reason for their efficacy is that the liver is a single large continuous organ with a relatively similar pixels' intensities in the same CT/MRI volume.
-The most prominent unsupervised algorithms are the k-means clustering and fuzzy c-means (FCM) clustering, where the former only allows belonging of a certain pixel to a specific centroid (hard), while the latter allows for the pixel to belong to multiple centroids, with a certain value (soft).
-In \cite{Huang2018}, k-means clustering is used for liver localization in CT slices as basis for thresholding followed by modified GC segmentation.
-However, in \cite{Ivashchenko2020}, a 4D k-means is utilized on multi-phase MRI volumes for liver segmentation aided by active shape modeling technique.
-It is worth noting that vessels extraction is implemented through multi-scale vesselness filters.
+The reason for their efficacy is that the liver is a single large continuous organ with relatively similar pixels' intensities in the same CT/MRI volume.
+The most prominent unsupervised algorithms are the k-means clustering and fuzzy c-means (FCM) clustering, where the former only allows the belonging of a certain pixel to a specific centroid (hard), while the latter allows for the pixel to belong to multiple centroids, with a certain value (soft).
+In \cite{Huang2018}, k-means clustering is used for liver localization in CT slices as a basis for thresholding, followed by modified GC segmentation.
+However, in \cite{Ivashchenko2020}, a 4D k-means is utilized on multi-phase MRI volumes for liver segmentation aided by the active shape modeling technique.
+It is worth noting that vessel extraction is implemented through multi-scale vesselness filters.

-On the other hand, FCM clustering in \cite{Alahmer2016} calculates the degree of belonging for each pixel to three cluster classes, where one of these centroids are representing liver pixels.
+On the other hand, FCM clustering in \cite{Alahmer2016} calculates the degree of belonging for each pixel to three cluster classes, where one of these centroids represents liver pixels.
 In \cite{Ali2014} the study focuses on choosing an optimum threshold, FCM-t, which best determines the degree of belonging a pixel should convey to be considered a liver pixel.
-Other researchers use FCM, or an enhanced version of it for the liver delineation task.
-For instance, FCM is used with the grey wolf optimization (GWO) algorithm in \cite{Sayed2016}, while a fast version of FCM (FFCM) is utilized with neutrosophic sets (NS) and particle swarm optimization (PSO) in \cite{Anter2018}.
-Lastly, in \cite{Cai2019}, another modified version of FCM that is fast and computes a kernel function (FKFCM) is used to segment the liver.\\
+Other researchers use FCM, or an enhanced version of it, for the liver delineation task.
+For instance, FCM is used with the grey wolf optimization (GWO) algorithm in \cite{Sayed2016}, while a fast FCM (FFCM) is utilized with neutrosophic sets (NS) and particle swarm optimization (PSO) in \cite{Anter2018}.
+Lastly, in \cite{Cai2019}, a fast kernelized FCM (FKFCM) is used to segment the liver.\\

 \textbf{\textit{Miscellaneous Supervised}}